20 Ways to Increase Your Happiness by Being Kind

 Doing good makes you feel good.

-What does it mean to be kind?
-It's more than being "nice."
+Kindness is more than being "nice."
 Kindness means you've tried to understand another person, and you treat them the way you'd want to be treated.
 It's the Golden Rule: "Do unto others as you would have them do unto you."

 Kindness may come easily when we're in a good mood and things are going well for us.
-It's harder when we're tired, or stressed, or disappointed, or when the person in front of us isn't behaving well.
+It's harder when we're tired, stressed, or disappointed, or when the person in front of us isn't behaving well.
 But that's when being kind can have the most powerful impact.

 - When your child throws a tantrum, or wakes you up at 2:00 a.m., be kind.